F.A.Q. (Frequently Asked Questions)

 Building Better Blogs Newsletter – This is a monthly newsletter with blogathon news, blogging tips, blog updates and announcements of upcoming events run by this blog.
 In the months that blogathons are run, there are 1-3 extra emails sent out during the month with blogathon news/updates and a reminder about the event.
 Sign up for the BBB Newsletter.

 Biannual Blogathon Bash Facebook Group – The FB group is open to all bloggers whether they participate in an event or not.
 It is for discussing blogging topics and questions, interacting with other bloggers including blogathon participants and also allows you to get updates/news on the blogathon and this blog before anyone else.
 For example sponsors for the blogathon are announced in the group before they are announced on the blog.
 You must request to join the group.
-If you have no friends in the group I will check your profile for signs that you are a blogger.
-If there is no mention of blogging anywhere in your profile and you have no friends in the group, please send a private message to me (Kathleen Garber) to tell me you requested access and where you blog.
+When you request to join you will be asked where you blog.
+You must answer this to join.
 This is to keep the group open to bloggers only.

 Biannual Blogathon Bash Google+ Group – The Google+ group is quieter at the moment but is basically meant to be similar to the Facebook group.
 If you prefer Google+ or want to join both, we’d love to have you.